jakem8532/read-me-generator/Develop/README.md

-  # Read Me Generator
+  # README

   ## Description

-  * I wanted to make a simple app for creating professional ReadMe Files
+  * Create simple read me files
-  * It makes it simple for those who need to make high end ReadMe.md files on the go
+  * Template for those who need to create README files on the go

   ## Table of Contents